tactools/GenesisMarkets-MarketMaker/README.md

 11. You will see a Pop Up Box for figuring the **Inputs** tab, see the Robot Guide below for help.
 12. Within the Pop Up Box, click on **Common** Tab and checkbox the **Allow Automated Trading**
 13. Click the **Auto Trading** Button on the Platform, you want to see a Green Arrow for ON, and Red Arrow for OFF.
-  * Alternatively you can simply double-click the **GenesisMarketsMakerBot** to attach the robot to the most recently selected chart that you have open.
+  * Alternatively you can simply double-click the **GenesisMarketsMarketMaker** to attach the robot to the most recently selected chart that you have open.
 # Robot Guide
 | Input Variable | Value Description |
 | ----------- | ----------- |